jqno/talks/_slides/annotations/2023-11-09-jfall/talk.md

 ## My **credentials**

-- EqualsVerifier
+- ✅ EqualsVerifier
-- "Parallel Java"
+- ✅ AnnotationScript
-- AnnotationScript
+- ⛔ "Parallel Java"

 ## **What** is this magic?